The Cyber Triage Collector

 Yes, enable optional public-key encryption for the output file.

-Cyber Triage can be configured to connect directly to your cloud storage, meaning you can load collections from within the user interface without having to mess about downloading and copying files all over the place.
+Cyber Triage can be configured to connect directly to your cloud storage, meaning you can load collections from within the user interface without having to manually download and copy files.
 It also supports any cloud storage service using the S3 protocol and Microsoft Azure.

 Yes.
 The Windows command-line tool also has a simple UI wrapper to make client-driven collections easy.
 In addition to this, you can pre-configure the Collector so all they need to do is right-click and select “Run As Administrator”.